History of Duke Blue Devils football: David Cutcliffe era (2008–2021)

 Duke finished 7–6 in 2017.
 They started the season on September 2 with a 60–7 victory over in-state Football Championship Subdivision opponent NC Central.
 In the season's second game, the Blue Devils defeated Northwestern by a margin of 41–17.
 Duke then defeated Baylor by a score of 34–20 to pick up their third victory of the season.
 Cutcliffe's squad improved to 4–0 after a 27–17 victory over archrival North Carolina on September 23.
-Then, the Blue Devils embarked upon a six-game losing streak, beginning with a 31–6 loss to #14 Miami.
+Then, the Blue Devils embarked upon a six-game losing streak, beginning with a 31–6 loss to No. 14 Miami.
 On October 7, Duke lost to Virginia by a margin of 28–21.
 The next week, they lost to Pittsburgh by a score of 24–17.
 The Blue Devils' fifth straight loss came on October 28 in the form of a 24–3 defeat at the hands of #13 Virginia Tech.
 After a 21–16 loss to Army, Cutcliffe's Blue Devils snapped their skid with a 43–20 win over Georgia Tech.
 In the regular season finale, the Blue Devils picked up their sixth win and attained bowl eligibility with a 31–23 win over rival Wake Forest.
 Duke accepted a berth in the 2017 Quick Lane Bowl, where they defeated Northern Illinois by a score of 36–14.

+On November 28, 2021, it was announced that Cutcliffe and Duke University had agreed to mutually part ways following three straight losing seasons.
+Cutcliffe released the following statement: "After some detailed and amiable discussions with Nina King, we've mutually decided that it is the right time for change in the leadership of Duke Football.
+Karen and I have loved our time in Durham.
+Duke University will always hold a special place in our hearts.
+To our current and former players please know how much joy you've brought to our lives.
+To all of our coaches and staff, many who have been with us for 14 years, you will always have our love and respect.
+I want to thank Dick Brodhead for the opportunity to come here.
+I'm very thankful for Kevin White and Nina and their leadership.
+I can't say enough about all the faithful alumni and friends that gave us an opportunity to build and win here.
+I'm not sure just yet what the future will look like, but I am looking forward to some family time to reflect a bit on the past and see what the future holds."
+Cutcliffe is third on Duke's all-time wins list, behind only Hall of Famers Wallace Wade and Bill Murray.